-- reporting KSA financial institutions must identify the tax residency and status of account holders before on-boarding when opening new financial accounts; and
+- Reporting KSA financial institutions must identify the tax residency and status of account holders before on-boarding when opening new financial accounts.

 The main contents of the guidelines are as follows:

 With new, rapid, and cross-border emerging markets, governments and financial institutions worldwide have set certain measures to combat tax evasion and money laundering, ensure tax compliance with the stated rules and regulations of each jurisdiction, and sustain the integrity of the tax systems.
-These measures include the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS).
+These measures include the FATCA and the CRS.

 Financial institutions include retail banks, insurance companies, hedge funds, wealth managers, asset management entities, and other financial services firms which serve US and foreign nationals.